 If you aren’t seeing your business on Google Maps despite having claimed it, you still need to verify it.
 This process is designed to ensure that only a small business owner and not somebody else claims the business.

 Usually, your business is verified in a way that may seem surprisingly old-fashioned for Google: a postcard is sent to your business address.
-It has a 5-digit verification code which you will put into your Google My Business account.
+It has a 5-digit verification code which you will put into your Google Business Profile account.

 Another verification option is by email or phone.
 However, this isn’t possible for all businesses.
 If it is possible for your business to be verified in some other way than the postcard, you will be alerted during the verification process.